 Growing mesquite trees in winter is relatively easy, although how the tree reacts will depend upon how harsh or mild your winters are.
 If your winters are exceptionally mild, your tree may not lose its foliage until it grows new leaves in the spring, giving it the appearance of being evergreen.

 If temperatures are colder, the tree will lose some or all of its leaves.
-In the coldest climates, it will go dormant for 6 to 8 weeks.
+In the coldest climates, it will go dormant for six to eight weeks.
 If you water your tree, it needs much less irrigation during the winter, particularly if it goes dormant.